Selection of themes

 LED spotlight dimmable, with colour change and remote control

-The smart LED spotlights from brennenstuhl®Connect have versatile functions.
+The smart LED outdoor floodlights from brennenstuhl®Connect have versatile functions.
 With the free brennenstuhl®Connect app or by voice command, the lighting situation can be individually adjusted and remotely controlled: Continuous adjustment of luminous intensity and light temperature (from cool white to warm white), timer and countdown, event records, programmed afterglow and much more.

 Solar LED spotlights use or store the power of the sun to provide lighting in the dark.
 The brennenstuhl® solar LED spotlights are equipped with a motion detector, i.e. the outdoor spotlight switches on when the sensor detects movement in the surroundings.